vdelanno/convida/assets/txt-en.md

 ¿What types of COVID-19 vaccines are and how do they work?
 -	Inactivated vaccines: have inactivated or weakened COVID-19 viruses that enable our bodies to produce antibodies without getting sick.
 -	Protein-based vaccines: have parts of the COVID-19 virus (proteins) that don’t cause the illness but make our body recognize them as foreign and enables our bodies to learn how to eliminate future infections.
--	RNA and DNA vaccines: have genes of the COVID-19 virus, these genes give indications to our body to produce an unique part (protein) of the virus that is harmless, our body can recognize and defend itself against the coronavirus.
+-	RNA and DNA vaccines: have genes of the COVID-19 virus, these genes give indications to our body to produce a unique part (protein) of the virus that is harmless, our body can recognize and defend itself against the coronavirus.
 After this protein is produced, our body eliminate these genes.
 -	Viral vector vaccines: have genes of the COVID-19 virus that are added to other weakened viruses.
 Our body produces a part of the virus (protein) that is recognized as foreign and then is removed.

-¿Should I keep following the preventive measures after be vaccinated?
+¿Should I keep following the preventive measures after being vaccinated?
 Yes.
-To help to stop this pandemic, after being vaccinated we should keep practising the preventive measures, such as physical distance, covering nose and mouth when coughing or sneezing, handwashing, open windows and wear mask.
+To help to stop this pandemic, after being vaccinated we should keep practising the preventive measures, such as physical distance, covering nose and mouth when coughing or sneezing, handwashing, avoid closed places and wear mask.

 ¿Can vaccines protect us of the new COVID-19 virus variants?
-We do not know it yet.
-In the case that vaccines cannot protect us from the new variants, it will be possible to create new vaccines for these variants.
+Yes.
+COVID-19 vaccine protection could decrease against new variants, such as the Delta variant.
+However, COVID-19 vaccines are still effective.

 ¿Does the protection of the COVID-19 vaccine last forever?
 It is unknown yet.
 More research is needed to clarify how long the protection of the COVID-19 vaccines could last.